taxjar/taxjar-api-docs/source/includes/_errors.md

 ### Transactions

+When using the `/v2/transactions` endpoints, we return the following error messages:

 - `amount` param does not equal sum of `line_items` + `shipping`
 - `line_items[][description]` param exceeds limit of 255 characters